Cytomegalovirus Infection in Pregnancy

 Vertical transmission occurs in approximately 30-40% of cases of primary maternal infection.
 The frequency of vertical transmission increases with gestational age, though the most severe congenital CMV cases usually occur with primary infection in the first trimester.

 Twelve to 18% of infected fetuses have evidence of infection at birth and up to 25% have sequelae including small for gestational age, microcephaly, ventriculomegaly, hepatosplenomegaly, hepatitis, chorioretinitis, and thrombocytopenia.
 Approximately 30% of infants with severe infection die, and the majority of survivors have severe neurologic morbidity.
 Infected infants who are asymptomatic at birth remain at risk for developing neurodevelopmental abnormalities.
+Approximately 15% of babies with congenital CMV will not have signs at birth but will later develop hearing loss.
+These children do not appear to have other long-term health problems.

 Secondary maternal infections occur from reactivation or reinfection with a new CMV strain.
 The vertical transmission rate is up to 2%.
 In these cases, most newborns are asymptomatic at birth.
 Congenital deafness is the most common severe complication.